SUPREME COURT OF THE UNITED STATES

 investigate a failed military expedition led by General Arthur St.

-unreasonable searches and seizures,” a subpoena for private,
+and effects, against unreasonable searches and seizures,” a

-is a far greater power and much less likely to be implied in
+did not exercise, is a far greater power and much less likely to be

 In 1832, the House investigated Representative